EnhancingLowLightVideos/ICCV_rebuttal/main.md

 In the future work, we will explore to introduce temporal consistency loss in our network and develop an end-to-end network which could simultaneously enhance the low-light videos and reduce the flickering artifacts.

-## <span id="R1">Results  have small motion</span>
+## <span id="R1">Results with large motion are required</span>

 Thanks for the suggestion.
-Our network could also deal with the videos with large motions, which are not shown in the supplementary material.
+Our network could deal with the large motion videos well.
+In fact, we did not deliberately limit the size of the movement on either the training dataset or the test one.
+Our datasets include about 900 sequences (800 sequences for training and 100 sequences for test).
+Both the training and test datasets are abundant in moving scenes including small, middle and big motions.
+The datasets is released at: [Datasets](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).
 In Fig. 2, we show more results of our method with big motions.
-Specifically, the ability of dealing with large motion depends on the training dataset, and we did not deliberately limit the size of the movement.
-Our training datasets is consist of about 900 sequences, abundant in moving scenes including small, middle and big motions.
-Our  training datasets is released at:   [Datasets](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).

 |                Input                 |            Our results             |
 | :----------------------------------: | :--------------------------------: |